mozilla-conduit/conduit-docs/mozphab-macos.rst

 .. note::

     There isn't a `moz-phab` wheel for all macOS systems, so you may need to install Rust so that `pip` can build `moz-phab` itself.
+Users of Mac computers with Apple silicon may need to ensure that Python version 3.9.1 or newer is installed to run `moz-phab` scripts with Python natively.

 Install Python3 using Homebrew
 ------------------------------